jpalardy/vim-slime/assets/doc/targets/neovim.md

 autocmd TermOpen * setlocal statusline=%{bufname()}%=id:\ %{&channel}\ pid:\ %{jobpid(&channel)}
 ```

-See `h:statusline` in NeoVim's documentiation for more details.
+See `h:statusline` in Neovim's documentiation for more details.

 If you are using a plugin to manage your status line, see that plugin's documentation to see how to confiugre the status line to display `&channel` and `jobpid(&channel)`.